About the international humanitarian law database

 The ICRC has published commentaries on the 1949 Geneva Conventions and their Additional Protocols of 1977.
 The commentaries appear next to the corresponding articles.

-The database provides the list and number of States party and signatory to each treaty, as well as any relevant reservations, declarations or objections.
+The database also lists the States party and signatory to each treaty, along with any relevant reservations or declarations.

 We also have a list of the treaties each State has ratified, and any reservations or declarations the State may have made.